ptct-african-marketplace-6/main/README.md

 ## Instructions

-### Task 1: Project Setup for work on specific/individual features
+### Task 1: Project Setup for work on specific/individual

 * [] Clone this repository.
 - [] Create a new branch for the feature you are working on: git checkout -b `<feature-name>`.